-lesbian same sex couple fights against a gay man over child custody.
+lesbian same-sex couple fights against a gay man over child custody.

-A two year old girl is now the centre of attention in a family court proceeding over a case of child custody between her legal parent and a sperm donor.
-According to the report, the legal parent of the child who is lesbian same sex couple is now fighting against the gay man sperm donor over the custody proceedings filed by the latter.
+A two-year-old girl is now the centre of attention in a family court proceeding over a case of child custody between her legal parent and a sperm donor.
+According to the report, the legal parent of the child who is lesbian same-sex couple is now fighting against the gay man sperm donor over the custody proceedings filed by the latter.

 The Judge of the Federal Circuit Court of Australia had earlier stated that the legal parents of the child are the lesbian couple considering that the child was born while they are in a defacto relationship.
 However, the judge declared that the gay man sperm donor has the right to be involved in the life of the child.
 The legal parents are bound to use the name of the sperm donor in school records and other important documents.
-He is also allowed by the court to attend events and functions at school which is normally practiced by the family of a child.
+He is also allowed by the court to attend events and functions at school which is normally practised by the family of a child.

 It was found out that there gay man, who was previously in a relationship with another gay man, began to talk with the lesbian couple with regards to having a child.
-The mother, who is also one of the lesbian couple, became pregnant after the first attempt at the artificial insemination.
+The mother, who is also one of the lesbian couples, became pregnant after the first attempt at the artificial insemination.

-However, in order for the same sex couple to prove that their relationship should be recognized as a de facto relationship the following should be taken into consideration:
+However, in order for the same-sex couple to prove that their relationship should be recognized as a de facto relationship the following should be taken into consideration:

 - Length of the relationship of the couple;